aayu22809/Training-StateMachines/README.md

 Next, switch the simulation to teleop and press the button a few times.
 Notice how in AdvantageScope we can see the values update in real time, as well as the internal state of our `TrafficLightSystem`.
 Try using double click in the timeline view to measure how long we are staying in `RED_LIGHT_STATE`.

 AdvantageScope and SmartDashboard provide a very powerful way to visualize the robot's behavior in real time.

+> [!ALERT]
-For this exercise, let's only using SmartDashboard for debugging.
+> For this exercise, let's only use SmartDashboard for debugging.
 Do not add any `println` in your code.